 This opening chapter makes one important shift: system design does not begin with service boxes, but with the limits imposed by compute, memory, networks, and storage.

-In day-to-day engineering, it helps you see the physics underneath the diagram: where latency is created by the network, where throughput is capped by disk, and where the real problem is CPU or memory rather than architecture aesthetics.
+In day-to-day engineering, it helps you see the execution environment underneath the diagram: where latency is introduced by the network, where throughput is capped by disk, and where the real issue is CPU, memory, or the operating system itself.

-In interviews and design reviews, it keeps the conversation grounded in constraints and causes instead of abstract diagrams that sound neat but explain very little.
+In interviews and architecture reviews, it keeps the discussion grounded in causes and constraints instead of abstract boxes that sound neat but explain very little.

 Practical value of this chapter